 Ruby Griffith Awards Archive Information

-The Ruby Griffith Awards Ceremony was held at the Bretton Woods Recreation Center, 15700 River Road, Germantown, Md.
-20874 on Sunday, July 14th, 2019.
-Congratulations to 2nd Star Productions for receiving the All Round Production Excellence Award for their production of Ragtime.
+The Ruby Griffith Awards Ceremony was held at Kensington Town Hall, 3710 Mitchell Street, Kensington, Md.
+20895. on Friday, May 5, 2023.
+Congratulations to Bowie Community Theatre and 2nd Star Productions for receiving the All Round Production Excellence Award for their productions of Fences (Bowie) and Crowns (2nd Star).

 How are the Ruby Griffith Awards administered and determined?